ABAP: Software Layers

-SAP ABAP is an ERP programming language.

 Transactions

 A transaction in SAP terminology is the execution of a program.
 The normal way of executing ABAP code in the SAP system is by entering a transaction code (for instance, VA01 is the transaction code for "Create Sales Order").
-Transactions can be called via system-defined or user-specific, role-based menus.
+The common transaction codes (T-codes) used by ABAP developer are SE38, SE09, SE10, SE24, SE11, SE16N, SE80, SE37, ST22 etc. Transactions can be called via system-defined or user-specific, role-based menus.
 They can also be started by entering the transaction code directly into a command field, which is present in every SAP screen.
 Transactions can also be invoked programmatically by means of the ABAP statements CALL TRANSACTION and LEAVE TO TRANSACTION.

-The general notion of a transaction is called a Logical Unit of Work (LUW) in SAP terminology; the short form of transaction code is T-code.
+The general notion of a transaction is called a Logical Unit of Work (LUW) in SAP terminology.

 Types of ABAP programs

 As in other programming languages, an ABAP program is either an executable unit or a library, which provides reusable code to other programs and is not independently executable.

 ABAP distinguishes two types of executable programs: